tommasomartinelli/Body-Performance-Predictor/README.md

 ## Model

 The XGBoost algorithm was used to train a classification model to classify the physical performance of individuals.
-The trained model achieved an accuracy of XX% on the test set.
+The trained model achieved an accuracy of 75% on the test set.

 The trained model is saved as `model.pickle` in the project directory.
-The saved model can be used to make predictions on new data.
+The saved model can be used to make predictions on new data using also 'scaler.pickle'.

 ## Credits